Medical expert of the article

 - do not allow water to enter the affected ear;

-- do not dive (for most patients, this restriction remains for life);
+- do not dive (for most patients this restriction remains for life);

-Reviews about the operation
+Feedback on the operation

 - individual characteristics of patients;

-- quality of the implant;
+- qualifications of the operating doctor;

 - the presence of conditions necessary for healing.